drhelius/Gearboy/platforms/linux/README.md

 - Install Qt development dependencies (Ubuntu: <code>sudo apt-get install qt4-dev-tools</code>).
 - Install OpenGL development dependencies (Ubuntu: <code>sudo apt-get install freeglut3-dev</code>).
 - Install SDL development dependencies (Ubuntu: <code>sudo apt-get install libsdl1.2-dev</code>).
-- In order to use OpenGL extensions I used GLEW dependencies (Ubuntu: <code>sudo apt-get install libglew1.6-dev</code>).
-This is because of a [bug](http://stackoverflow.com/questions/11845230/glgenbuffers-crashes-in-release-build) in QGLFunctions.
 - Open the Gearboy Netbeans project and build.
 - Alternatively you can use <code>make</code> to build the project.
 - In Ubuntu 12.04 I had to <code>export SDL_AUDIODRIVER=ALSA</code> for the sound to work properly.